f-droid/fdroid-website/_docs/Reproducible_Builds.md

 plugin).
 Avoid using resource shrinker unless it decreases the APK file size significantly.

+### coreLibraryDesugaring

+In some cases builds are not reproducible due to a bug in `coreLibraryDesugaring`; this [currently affects NewPipe](https://github.com/TeamNewPipe/NewPipe/issues/6486).

 ### zipflinger

 Recent versions of the Android gradle plugin will use *zipflinger* -- which arranges the contents of the APK differently -- which could result in e.g. [apksigcopier](https://github.com/obfusk/apksigcopier) failing to work in some cases.
 You can tell the plugin not to use *zipflinger* by setting `android.useNewApkCreator=false` in `gradle.properties`.